 The notes and the common stock issuable upon conversion of the notes may be sold in some states only through registered or licensed brokers or dealers.
 The selling securityholders and any underwriters, broker-dealers, or agents that participate in the sale of the notes and common stock issuable upon conversion of the notes may be "underwriters" within the meaning of Section 2(11) of the Securities Act.
-Any discounts, commissions, concessions, or profit they earn on any resale of the securities may be underwriting discounts and commissions under the Securities Act.
-Selling securityholders who are "underwriters" within the meaning of Section 2(11) of the Securities Act will be subject to the prospectus delivery requirements of the Securities Act.
+Bear, Stearns & Co.
+Inc. and SG Americas Securities, LLC are deemed to be underwriters within the meaning of Section 2(11) of the Securities Act.
+Any discounts, commissions, concessions, or profit that underwriters earn on any resale of the securities may be underwriting discounts and commissions under the Securities Act.
+Selling securityholders who are "underwriters" within the meaning of Section 2(11) of the

+Securities Act will be subject to the prospectus delivery requirements of the Securities Act.
 The selling securityholders have acknowledged that they understand their obligations to comply, and have agreed to comply, with the prospectus delivery requirements and other provisions of the Securities Act and the Exchange Act, and the respective rules thereunder, particularly Regulation M thereunder, in connection with any offering of the securities offered hereby.